 Aim 1A.
 Optimizing NPK matrix of treatments.
 To generate testable biological hypotheses on how N, P and K signaling interplays to regulate plant growth, we will test a complete matrix of NPK treatments that represent all combinations of low, intermediate and high N (as derived from our pilot experiment) with low versus high P and/or K while keeping the proper balance of the other mineral components in the proportions determined for MS medium (REF).
 The goal is to effectively span the widest range of the possible effects on Arabidopsis growth to select the NPK: phenotype states that will be analyzed in Aim 1B.
 Arabidopsis seedlings will be grown on vertical plates for 14 days for morphometric analysis of the root and shoot morphology (REF).
 In addition, we will measure root and shoot biomass production in hydroponically grown 6 week old plants as per (REF).
 The integration and analyses of these data (matrix, phenotype, biomass) will allow us to capture the variation due to different NPK treatments and distinguish alterative growth strategies at seedling and mature stages as driven by NPK signaling.

 Aim 1B.
 Quantifying and integrating the NPK matrix effect on plant phenotype and biomass.
 To acquire a systems-wide view of the growth strategies that are driven by the matrix of NPK nutrient/signals, we will use morphometrics analysis and multivariant statistical methods.
 The quantitiative phenotype analysis of Arabidopsis seedlings will be carried out using the AAMT toolbox plugin for Matlab (REF).
 AAMT is a landmark-based geometric morphometric method in which primary and secondary landmarks are placed on the object to be analyzed at recognizable features.
 Mention shoot and flower paper as ref.
-This method - originally used for face recognition - has been applied to quantify changes in shoot architecture in Arabidopsis and it can capture the geometry of roots and shoots to then convert these morphometric measurements into Principal Components (PCs) (REF).
+This method - originally used for face recognition - has been applied to quantify changes in shoot architecture in Arabidopsis and it can capture the geometry of roots and shoots to then convert these morphometric measurements into Principal Components (PCs) [Please don’t use this acronym.
+PC = personal computer to everyone.
+Nobody in this area uses PC for principal component] (REF).
 In the case of Arabidopsis root morphometrics, 20 landmarks include 6 primary landmarks (e.g. the root-hypocotyl junction), and 14 secondary landmarks that are regularly spaced between the primary landmarks by the AAMT software (Fig. X) (REF for AAMT).
 Differences in root geometry between seedlings can be described by the difference in coordinates of corresponding landmarks.
 The resulting sets of coordinates are aligned (Procrustes Alignment), and subjected to principal component analysis by the AAMT software (REF).
 The first Principal Component (PC) accounts for as much of the variability in the data as possible, and each succeeding PC accounts for the remaining variability.
 The top-ranked PCs provides a quantitative measure of variation in root or shoot morphology across different NPK matrix conditions and will allow us to assess the quantitative allometry of root and/or shoot differences, and to synthesize the relationship between shoots and roots in a unified statistical model.
 Morphometric analysis will be carried out on 1- and 2-week old seedlings, which represent early stages of plant development.
-This approach is been successfully used in our laboratory to analyze the effect of combinations of N and plant hormones on Arabidopsis roots, and it is proving to be a valid method to capture most of the variability as the conventional measurement techniques and to identify new meaningful underlying variables of phenotypes (REF) Ulises paper.
+This approach has been successfully used in our laboratory to analyze the effect of combinations of N and plant hormones on Arabidopsis roots, and it is proving to be a valid method to capture most of the variability as the conventional measurement techniques and to identify new meaningful underlying variables of phenotypes (REF) Ulises paper.